byui-cse/cse351-student-version/lesson_07/canvas/prepare.md

 :key: = Vital concepts that we will continue to build on in coming lessons / key learning outcomes for this course.

 ## 7.1 Process and Thread Scheduling

+Scheduling is a fundamental function of an operating system, responsible for determining which process or thread should be given access to the CPU at any given time.
+The scheduler aims to achieve several (often conflicting) goals.

+1. **Maximizing CPU utilization**: Keeping the CPU busy as much as possible.
+1. **Maximizing throughput**: Completing as many processes/threads as possible per unit of time.
+1. **Minimizing turnaround time**: The total time taken to complete a process (from submission to completion).
+1. **Minimizing waiting time**: The time a process spends waiting in the ready queue.
+1. **Minimizing response time**: The time it takes for a process to produce its first response (important for interactive systems).
+1. **Fairness**: Ensuring that all processes/threads get a fair share of CPU time.

+These goals often require trade-offs.
+For example, minimizing response time might require frequent context switching, which reduces overall throughput.

+### Scheduling Algorithms

+Numerous scheduling algorithms have been developed, each with its own strengths and weaknesses.
+Here are some of the most common algorithms.

+#### First-Come, First-Served (FCFS) / FIFO:

+Description: Processes are executed in the order they arrive.
+Simple to implement (using a queue).
+Advantages: Easy to understand and implement.
+Disadvantages: Can lead to long waiting times for short processes if long processes arrive first (the "convoy effect").
+Not suitable for interactive systems.
+Non-preemptive.
+Example: Imagine processes A (takes 20 units of time), B (takes 2), and C (takes 3) arriving in that order.
+A runs to completion first, then B, then C. B and C wait a long time.

+#### Shortest-Job-First (SJF) / Shortest-Process-Next (SPN):

+Description: The process with the shortest estimated next CPU burst time is selected to run next.
+Can be preemptive or non-preemptive.
+Advantages: Minimizes average waiting time (provably optimal in this regard).
+Disadvantages: Requires knowing the length of the next CPU burst, which is usually not known in advance.
+Can lead to starvation of long processes if short processes keep arriving.
+Example (Non-preemptive): If A (20), B (2), and C (3) arrive at the same time, B runs first, then C, then A. Much better average waiting time than FCFS.
+Example (Preemptive - Shortest Remaining Time First, SRTF): If A (20) is running, and B (2) arrives, A is preempted, B runs to completion, and then A resumes.

+#### Round Robin (RR):

+Description: Each process gets a small unit of CPU time (a "time slice" or "quantum").
+After the time slice expires, the process is preempted and moved to the back of the ready queue.
+Advantages: Fairness – each process gets a share of the CPU.
+Good response time for interactive processes.
+Disadvantages: Performance depends heavily on the choice of the time slice.
+Too short a time slice leads to excessive context switching overhead.
+Too long a time slice approaches FCFS.
+Example: Processes A, B, and C each get a time slice of 1.
+The execution order would be A, B, C, A, B, C, A, B, C... until each process completes.

+#### Priority Scheduling:

+Description: Each process is assigned a priority.
+The scheduler selects the process with the highest priority to run.
+Can be preemptive or non-preemptive.
+Advantages: Allows important processes to run quickly.
+Flexible – can be used to implement various scheduling policies.
+Disadvantages: Can lead to starvation of low-priority processes.
+Requires a mechanism for assigning priorities (which can be complex).
+Example (Preemptive): If A (priority 3), B (priority 1), and C (priority 2) are ready, A runs first.
+If C arrives while A is running, A continues (preemptive).
+If B arrives while A is running, A is preempted and B runs, then A resumes.
+Aging: A technique to prevent starvation in priority scheduling.
+Gradually increase the priority of processes that have been waiting for a long time.

+#### Multilevel Queue Scheduling:

+Description: Partitions the ready queue into multiple queues, each with its own scheduling algorithm.
+Processes are assigned to a queue based on their characteristics (e.g., interactive vs. batch, I/O-bound vs. CPU-bound).
+Advantages: Can tailor scheduling to different types of processes.
+More flexible than single-queue algorithms.
+Disadvantages: More complex to implement.
+Requires careful design of the queues and their priorities.
+Example: A system might have a foreground queue (for interactive processes, using Round Robin) and a background queue (for batch processes, using FCFS).

+#### Multilevel Feedback Queue Scheduling:

+Description: Similar to multilevel queue scheduling, but processes can move between queues.
+If a process uses too much CPU time, it's moved to a lower-priority queue.
+If a process waits too long in a lower-priority queue, it might be moved to a higher-priority queue.
+Advantages: Adaptive – can adjust to changing process behavior.
+Combines the benefits of different scheduling algorithms.
+Good balance between response time and throughput.
+Disadvantages: Most complex to implement.
+Requires careful tuning of parameters (number of queues, scheduling algorithms for each queue, criteria for moving processes between queues).
+Example: Three queues: Q0 (RR with quantum 8ms), Q1 (RR with quantum 16ms), Q2 (FCFS).
+New processes enter Q0.
+If a process doesn't finish within 8ms, it moves to Q1.
+If it doesn't finish within 16ms in Q1, it moves to Q2.
+This favors short bursts and interactive processes.

+## 7.1 Process and Thread Scheduling
 Scheduling Algorithms (FIFO, Round Robin, Priority Scheduling, Multilevel Queues, etc.)
 Context Switching